WALK THE COAST 2025

 Distance: 11 km

-Parking at the start: Hive Beach National Trust Carpark
+WALK START: 9.30am at Hive Beach Cafe, Burton Bradstock.
+Parking at Hive Beach National Trust Carpark

-The M2M team are staying on Buxton Road, Weymouth.
-The Ilchester Arms has rooms.
+Accommodation note: The M2M team will be staying in Weymouth.
+The Ilchester Arms also has rooms available.

 Distance: 18.5 km